San Francisco Pedestrian Accident Attorneys

 Pedestrian Injuries & Liability in California

-According to the National Highway Safety Administration, nearly 5,000 pedestrians per year are killed in accidents after being hit by cars or trucks when walking across the street.
+According to the National Highway Safety Administration, nearly 6,500 pedestrians were killed in 2020 due to accidents involving cars or trucks when walking across the street.
 Pedestrian accidents occur most often in urban areas, such as San Francisco and Oakland.
 Gathering important evidence, such as interviewing witnesses and photographing the scene, are just some of the important work that should be done immediately in a pedestrian accident case.

 In cases where the pedestrian violated the California Vehicle Code, the pedestrian injury lawyers at Callaway & Wolf look to the conduct of the driver.
 If a pedestrian is jaywalking, or crossing against a red light, for example, we investigate how long the driver had to observe the pedestrian, and avoid the accident.
 There is still a duty to yield to the pedestrian.
 The driver’s speed is also a key fact.
 So, even if a pedestrian may have some fault, a successful settlement can often be reached, since the vehicle driver also has a responsibility to drive safely and be alert.
 Here’s an example of this: